MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/azure-service-bus.md

 VSTS messages using a Azure Service Bus topic.
 For details, go [here](http://azure.microsoft.com/en-us/documentation/articles/service-bus-dotnet-how-to-use-topics-subscriptions/).

-3. Open the admin page for the team project in Visual Studio Team Services.
+3. Open the admin page for the team project in VSTS.

 4. On the **Service Hooks** tab, run the subscription wizard.